 There are all kind of videos that can create this feeling (Bob Ross’s painting videos are actually quite good for this!).
 There’s your classic nature sounds, soothing whispers, soft talking, but the ones that I am in love with are ambient sounds that allow me to mentally create a different environment for myself.

-Especially Harry Potter ambient sounds.
-I’m letting my geek flag fly right now.
+Harry Potter ambient sounds are my thing right now.
+I’m letting my geek flag fly.

 The Harry Potter ASMR videos give you a lovely scene to look at and then add in the sounds you would encounter if you were there.
 One of my favorites is the Hogwarts Library which has the ambient noise of pages of a page flipping, the sound of writing, a fireplace, and rain.
 My second favorite is the Hufflepuff Common Room – a cheery little fireplace, birds happily chirping, and wood creaking.
 The Forbidden Forest is also a great one – howling wind, thunderstorms, and crickets.
 The videos aren’t static either, paintings move, light shifts and changes, doors open, and flames flicker.
 Dementors, ghosts, and a Patronus sometimes streak across the screen as well.